What is Corporate Branding?

 The brand experience is a combination of all feelings, thoughts, and sensations that are brought on by a brand.
 This includes every part of interacting with your brand.
 Seeing an advertisement, the purchasing experience, or using your brand’s product are all part of the brand experience.

 For a great example of brand experience, look at Chick-fil-a.
 Every location you visit follows the same guidelines to ensure a consistent brand experience.
-From the language used to the look and feel of the store; all of this is part of the brand experience.
+From the language used on advertising and by staff members to the look and feel of the store; all of this is part of the brand experience.

 There are a lot of little things that make up the whole brand experience.
 Even something like the packaging design is not to be overlooked.
-Look at Apple.
-They provide one of the best brand experiences.
-From the clean and orderly packaging of the products to the layout of their stores; Apple does not overlook any aspect of their brand experience.
+Apple provides one of the best brand experiences.
+From the clean and orderly packaging of the products to the layout of their stores; they do not overlook any aspect of their brand experience.

 Corporate Brand Extension

-The ability of a company to grow beyond its original market.
-The ability to reach different sectors of the market through innovation and product diversification.
+To truly find corporate success, a company must be able to grow beyond its original market.
+This requires the ability to reach different sectors of the market through innovation and product diversification.
 This is paramount for companies that want to really make an impact.

 Have A Strong Base